j0ju/fbcli-lua/lua/README.md

  * lfs - LuaFilesystem
  * luaposix
  * lua-md5
+ * ip CLI utility from iproute2 suite (the busybox variant does not work in all cases)

-Q: Why lua 5.1? - This is used on OpenWrt boxes.
+Q: Why lua 5.1?
+A: - This is per default installed on OpenWrt boxes.

 ### OpenWrt

 Tested with OpenWrt 21.02 and 22.03
 ```
-opkg install lua-md5 luafilesystem luaposix
+opkg install lua-md5 luafilesystem luaposix ip-full
 ```

 ### Debian/Ubuntu